-The Open Access landscape is changing fast, and it’s hard to predict what the future will bring.
-We have demonstrated our commitment to the Open Access movement since 2004, and we believe that our Read & Publish initiative has the potential to be a long-term, transformative solution that will work for us as a not-for-profit publisher as well as for our community.
+The Open Access landscape is changing fast, and it is hard to predict what the future will bring.
+We believe that Open Access is good for science and we have demonstrated our commitment to the OA movement since 2004.
+We believe that our Read & Publish initiative has the potential to be a long-term, transformative solution that will work for the research community internationally as well as for us as a not-for-profit publisher.

 - What subscription options are available?

 Online-only subscriptions, combined print/online subscriptions and Read & Publish Open Access agreements are available for our hybrid journals: Development, Journal of Cell Science and Journal of Experimental Biology.